Team3256/FRC_Programming_2023/docs/DynamicPathGeneration.md

 * Path takes in a list of PathNodes and converts in into a list of waypoints
 * Waypoint is a point that can be displayed on PathPlanner
 * PathPoint is a point that can be used in a Dynamic Trajectory
+### Extremely Confusing stuff:
+* Translation2D is a position, not a vector, even though we often use it as a vector.
+Add the vector to the original position to get the final position.
+* Rotation2D is stored as a 2x2 transformation matrix.
+Therefore its value only ever ranges between (-180,180]
+* We do not count path length on passages during rotate interpolation